Douyé

-Douyé (pronounced Doe-Yay, born 04 January 1969) is a Lagos, Nigerian born jazz vocalist who now lives in Los Angeles, California.
-She has released five albums; the first two recordings were R&B, but she made the change to jazz for her third album to honor her dying father's request to her when she was a child, which was to sing jazz.
-The fourth album is jazz interpretation of bossa nova and samba music.
+Douyé (pronounced Doe-Yay, born 4 January 1969) is a Lagos, Nigerian born jazz vocalist who now lives in Los Angeles, California.
+She has released six albums; the first two recordings were R&B, but she made the change to jazz for her third album to honour her dying father's request to her when she was a child, which was to sing jazz.

 Early life

-Douyé was born on January 4, 1969 at Island Maternity Hospital in Lagos, Nigeria.
+Douyé was born on 4 January 1969 at Lagos Island Maternity Hospital in Lagos, Nigeria.
 Her father was Landy Youduba and her mother was Diepreye (née Isenah) Youduba.

 As a child growing up in Lagos, Douyé was interested in the American music of Billie Holiday, Sarah Vaughn, Ray Charles, Ella Fitzgerald, and Frank Sinatra.
 She started writing poems, and eventually songs that she started singing at the age of five.
 Encouraged by her father, Douyé joined a local church choir.
 Douyé attended Lagos’ Methodist Primary School and graduated from Government College, a secondary school, in 1988.

 After her stay in London, she moved to Los Angeles to attend the Musicians Institute in Hollywood as a vocal major and there she became interested in recording R&B music.
-She studied Social Work and earned her Bachelor's degree from California State University, Los Angeles in 1999.
-In 2001, she earned her Master’s degree from California State University, Long Beach in Social Work.
-In 2023, she earned her doctoral degree in Clinical Psychology from California Southern University.
+She studied social work and earned her bachelor's degree from California State University, Los Angeles in 1999.
+In 2001, she earned her master's degree from California State University, Long Beach in social work.
+In 2023, she earned her doctoral degree in clinical psychology from California Southern University.
+In 2026, Douyé received a Master of Arts in Gerontology from the University of Southern California.